upenn-libraries/apotheca/rails_app/README.md

 # Apotheca

-## Overview
-The administrative application that enables the ingestion and management of digital assets.
-This application provides a web UI and a bulk import process for staff to load content.
+Apotheca is the administrative application that enables the ingestion and management of digital assets.
+It is a Ruby-on-Rails application that uses [Valkyrie](https://github.com/samvera/valkyrie) to manage the files and metadata associated with each digital object.
+It provides a web UI and a bulk import process for staff to load content.
 It stores preservation copies in two cloud storage solutions, extracts technical metadata, creates derivatives and publishes the content out to our discovery interface.

 ## Local Development Environment